Mueller team interviewed Facebook staff in Russia probe - Wired

 Trump has denied any collusion.

-Facebook, Google and Twitter (TWTR.N) have faced a stream of revelations about how Moscow sought to use their platforms to sow discord in the United States and influence the election in favour of Trump, the Republican presidential candidate.
+Facebook, Google and Twitter have faced a stream of revelations about how Moscow sought to use their platforms to sow discord in the United States and influence the election in favor of Trump, the Republican presidential candidate.
+(Reporting by Aishwarya Venugopal in Bengaluru; Editing by Sai Sachin Ravikumar)